OpenHumans/Overland_android/README.md

 # Overland GPS Tracker for Android

 GPS logger for Android devices in React Native.
 You can **[download this app from the Google Play Store](https://play.google.com/store/apps/details?id=com.openhumans.app.overland)**.

+Overland will send the data to a server of your choice.
+We offer a simple way to do this: You can use [https://overland.openhumans.org/](https://overland.openhumans.org/) to set up an endpoint that you can send the data to and collect it right from *Overland*.
+The data is privately and securely stored in *Open Humans*.

 This app is based on the app Overland for iOS developped by Aaron Parecki https://github.com/aaronpk/Overland-iOS